vikketii/docker-course/README.md

-# DevoOps with Docker -course exercises.
+# DevOps with Docker -course exercises.